birc-ctib-2022/transposable-elements-lauraskak/README.md

 ```

 The `ABC` and `@abstractmethod` just means that this class is not something you can use by itself, but that another class must implement the details.
-In `src/genome.py` you will find templates for a Python list tand a linked list implementation (without the actual implementation, because you have to implement them).
+In `src/genome.py` you will find templates for a Python list and a linked list implementation (without the actual implementation, because you have to implement them).

-You are free to implement the genome classes however you want, and using whateer auxilary data structures you desire, as long as one uses a Python list with an element for each nucleotide and the other a linked list with a link for each nucleotide.
+You are free to implement the genome classes however you want, and using whatever auxilary data structures you desire, as long as one uses a Python list with an element for each nucleotide and the other a linked list with a link for each nucleotide.
 If you want to implement a third (or fourth or fifth...) version, you are very welcome to do so as well.

 ## Complexity